 John has led or served on multiple professional and community organizations including past President of the AIA Piedmont Section and multiple AIA NC committees including the Historic Resources Committee, Education Committee, and the Center of Architecture Task Force and Vision Committee.
 In addition, John served a co-leader for Creative Enterprises & the Arts Roundtable / Piedmont Triad Partnership from 2007-2010.
-John received recognition as one of the Triad Business Leaders of the Year in 2011 and currently serves on the Center for Creative Economy Board of Directors.
+John received recognition as one of the Triad Business Leaders of the Year in 2011 and served on the Center for Creative Economy Board of Directors.

 John is a member of the American Institute of Architects (AIA) and is NCARB certified.

 As a Principal, Project Manager, and Senior Designer for CJMW Architecture, Peter has been involved in the planning and design of Senior Living Communities throughout the Southeast for more than 25 years.
 His attention to client service as well as effective project management has earned praise from clients, many of whom have worked with him over many years.
 Peter's designs have received recognition from peer groups including Society for the Advancement of Gerontological Environments (SAGE), LeadingAge, and the American Institute of Architects (AIA).